hamidfarmani/whatsapp-websocket-frontend-clone/README.md

 - **`io.to('roomName').emit(...)` (Server-side):**
   - Sends an event to _all clients in `roomName`_, **including** the sender (if they are in the room).
   - _Example:_ Sending an updated user list for the 'General' room to everyone in that room, including the user whose joining/leaving triggered the update.

+## Socket.IO Admin Dashboard

+You can monitor the WebSocket server activity using the Socket.IO Admin UI.

+1. Ensure the server is running.
+2. Open your web browser and navigate to [https://admin.socket.io/](https://admin.socket.io/).
+3. Enter the server address: `http://localhost:3001` (or your server's address if different).
+4. Since authentication is disabled (`auth: false` in `server.js`), you don't need a username or password.

+From the dashboard, you can view connected clients (sockets), inspect emitted events, view server statistics, and much more.

+### STOMP WebSocket Client (`/stomp` page)

+In addition to the primary Socket.IO implementation, this project includes a separate chat client example using the STOMP (Simple Text Oriented Messaging Protocol) protocol over WebSockets.
+This approach is common in enterprise environments, often used with message brokers like RabbitMQ or ActiveMQ, and frameworks like Spring Boot.

+- **Technology:** Uses `@stomp/stompjs` and `sockjs-client` on the frontend. `SockJS` provides a WebSocket-like object with fallbacks for older browsers, while `stompjs` handles the STOMP protocol specifics on top of the connection.
+This contrasts with the Socket.IO client (`socket.io-client`), which uses its own protocol and features like automatic reconnection and multiplexing.
+- **Functionality & Key Differences:**
+  - **Connection:** Connects to a specific URL (`http://localhost:8080/ws` by default) expected to be a STOMP endpoint, usually provided by a message broker or a backend framework integration (like Spring Boot with WebSocket support).
+Socket.IO connects directly to the `server.js` endpoint (`http://localhost:3001`).
+  - **Communication Model:** STOMP is message-oriented and typically relies on a central message broker.
+Clients `SUBSCRIBE` to named destinations (topics or queues, e.g., `/topic/public`) to receive messages and `SEND` messages to application-specific destinations (e.g., `/app/chat.sendMessage`).
+The broker routes messages based on these destinations.
+Socket.IO uses a more direct event-based model where clients emit named events (`sendMessage`, `join`) to the server, and the server broadcasts or emits events back to clients or specific rooms.
+  - **Broker vs. Direct Server:** The STOMP client assumes an intermediary broker managing subscriptions and message routing.
+The Socket.IO client communicates directly with the custom logic in the Node.js `server.js` file.
+  - **Message Structure:** STOMP messages often contain headers and a body (typically JSON in this example).
+The `stompjs` library parses these.
+Socket.IO messages are typically simple data payloads (like JavaScript objects) associated with an event name.
+  - **Operations:** Instead of Socket.IO's `emit` and `on`, STOMP uses commands like `CONNECT`, `SUBSCRIBE`, `SEND`, `DISCONNECT`.
+The `@stomp/stompjs` client provides methods like `client.subscribe()`, `client.publish()`, and `client.activate()`.
+  - **Example Flow:**
+    1. `client.activate()`: Connects to the broker via SockJS/WebSocket.
+    2. `client.subscribe('/topic/public', callback)`: Tells the broker to send messages from the `/topic/public` destination to the client's `callback` function.
+    3. `client.publish({ destination: '/app/chat.addUser', body: ... })`: Sends a message to the `/app/chat.addUser` destination for the backend application to process (e.g., register the user).
+    4. `client.publish({ destination: '/app/chat.sendMessage', body: ... })`: Sends a chat message for the backend to process and likely broadcast to `/topic/public`.
+- **Usage:** Navigate to `/stomp` in the application. **Requires a compatible backend STOMP broker** (like a Spring Boot application with WebSocket and STOMP dependencies configured) running and accessible at the specified address (`http://localhost:8080/ws`).
+- **Note:** This STOMP client is **functionally separate** from the main Socket.IO chat.
+It demonstrates a different WebSocket communication pattern and **will not work** with the included Node.js/Socket.IO backend (`server/server.js`).
+It needs its own dedicated STOMP-compatible backend.